Capacity Development Program

 Tools for Communities with Wastewater Lagoons: Small, rural, and Tribal communities using lagoons commonly face challenges with Clean Water Act compliance.
 These communities may need more technical and financial capacity to identify paths forward for improving their systems and securing necessary funds for projects.
 The U.S. EPA has developed the Small Lagoon Community Economic Streamlining (SLCES) Tool and the First Stop Toolbox for Lagoons to help communities resolve common challenges and improve operations.

 News on Per- and Polyfluoroalkyl Substances (PFAS): The U.S. EPA continues their charge to research and implement controls to protect the public from PFAS.
 A new test order for PFAS was recently issued as part of the National PFAS Testing Strategy, a component of the PFAS Strategic Roadmap.
 Two institutions were also awarded 3.2 million dollars to further research the impact of these chemicals.
-EPA’s PFAS related press releases can be found here.
+Find EPA’s PFAS related press releases.